 5. Employees’ psychological needs are important to understand

 Self-determination is one of the basic people needs we need to better understand in order to successfully drive change within organizations and among employees.
-Recognizing these needs as well as needs to be involved, heard and empowered is important.
+Recognizing these needs as well as the needs to be involved, heard, and empowered is important.

 "Employees’ need for competence is undermined when their insights are disregarded.
 When they fear that the change process puts their employment at risk, employees’ need for relatedness is threatened.

 Self-determination theory helps us understand how standard change management theory thwarts basic psychological needs, thereby undermining intrinsic motivation to support change.

 ...conventional change management approach alienates an organization’s most enterprising change agents."

 So what organizations can do to create change management processes that take into consideration basic human needs of autonomy and competence?